 - Establish local antibiotic guidelines that restrict indications for empiric use of TGC and specify agreed directed use indications

 - Establish correct laboratory antimicrobial susceptibility testing and reporting practice.
 Consider routine report comment to advise clinicians of the local restrictions that are in place.

 - Monitor TGC prescriptions actively and provide feedback to prescribers where the prescription does not meet established criteria for use

 - Perform drug usage evaluation studies to assess management of patients with defined clinical syndromes such as pneumonia.
 Assess compliance of therapy and feedback results to prescribers

 - Monitor susceptibility patterns and feed these results back to prescribers

 Clinical Situations where third generation cephalosporins are used but not always required –

 - Pneumonia and respiratory tract infection;

-- Considerable data demonstrate effective lung penetration of aminoglycosides making them effective empiric agents in situations where Gram negative pneumonia may be possible/probable.
+- Considerable data demonstrate effective lung penetration of aminoglycosides into the alveolar line fluid making them effective empiric agents in situations where Gram negative pneumonia may be possible/probable.